 2. The use of appropriate test fixtures - Test fixtures are code that is used to initialize the environment before each unit test is run, ensuring that all the necessary variables are set and that there are no side effects from previous tests.

-3. The use of automated testing tools - Unit tests can be run automatically using various automated testing tools, which can help ensure accuracy and reliability.
+3. The use of testing tools - Unit tests can be run automatically using various automated testing tools, which can help ensure accuracy and reliability.
+You can also use tools like Disbug(a bug reporting tool) to ease the entire process of bug reporting through visual feedback.
+Using a bug reporting tool has proven to ease the QA process drastically.

 4. The use of mocking libraries - Mocking libraries allow you to create isolated units that can be used for testing purposes, without actually executing any code.
 This allows you to verify the behaviour of a particular class or function without actually invoking it.